-The Business Office, under the supervision of the Business Official, is responsible for accounting, auditing, benefits coordination, capital projects coordination, contract negotiations, facility use coordination, the district census, payroll, purchasing, records management and safety planning.
+The Business Office, under the supervision of the Assistant Superintendent for Business and Finance, is responsible for accounting, auditing, benefits coordination, capital projects coordination, contract negotiations, facility use, the district census, payroll, purchasing, records management and safety planning.

 One of the office’s most important functions is the development the proposed school budget for the consideration of the Board of Education and district voters.

 The 2021-22 school tax bills were mailed during the first week of September 2021.
 If you have not received your tax bill please call 845-985-2296, ext.
 5203

 On May 18, 2021, voters in the Tri-Valley Central School District approved an annual district budget of a $35,171,263.
 Learn more about the 2021-22 budget here.

 Public schools are among the most significant investments that any community makes collectively.
 District leaders work to make the most effective use of resources to benefit students, to develop and manage the budget in a responsible and transparent manner, and to be accountable to taxpayers.
 Each spring the Board of Education adopts a budget for the coming school year for a community vote.

 District expenses may include salaries and benefits, curriculum, staff development, facilities maintenance and operation, transportation and debt service.
 Revenue includes state funding, federal funding, property taxes and appropriated fund balance.

 Everything You Need to Know About School Budgets in 60 Seconds

 In New York, school leaders begin developing their school budget proposal long before the public vote in May.
 Each budget proposal is unique, but the planning process is similar for most schools.